Avengers: Endgame made a record-breaking amount of money– for starters it grossed $1.2 billion worldwide on opening weekend alone.

-It’s already made over $2.5 BILLION worldwide, defeating Jurassic World, Star Wars: The Force Awakens, and Titanic.
-It now ranks as the second-highest grossing film in the world, behind Avatar which still holds the gold.
+Ultimately, it made over $2.79 BILLION worldwide, defeating Jurassic World, Star Wars: The Force Awakens, Titanic, and eventually Avatar, making it the highest grossing film of all time.

 Avengers: Endgame is the culmination of 11 years and 22 films, and is possibly the most highly anticipated movie ever.
 But… Star Wars: The Rise of Skywalker comes out this December.
 This is the third film in the third trilogy, and the ninth and FINAL of the main Star Wars films.
 The original Star Wars debuted in 1977, meaning this film has actually been 42 years in the making.
 But is all this enough to beat out Endgame at the box office?

-Currently the Marvel universe is the highest-grossing film franchise, with a combined box office total of more than $21 billion worldwide, at the time of press.
+Currently the Marvel universe is the highest-grossing film franchise, with a combined box office total of more than $22.5 billion worldwide.
 Star Wars is in second place, with a combined box office total of more than $9 billion worldwide — less than half of Marvel’s number.
-But to be fair, the Marvel catalogue is made of 22 films, and Star Wars is only 10 at this point.
-(This includes the eight main films, plus Solo and Rogue One, both related films with the subtitle “A Star Wars Story.”)
+But to be fair, the Marvel catalog is made of 22 films, and Star Wars is only 11 at this point.
+(This includes the eight main episodes, plus Solo and Rogue One, both related films with the subtitle “A Star Wars Story;” as well as 2008’s The Clone Wars.)

 If we look closer at individual films, eight of the Marvel movies break the top 50 highest-grossing films worldwide — as do four of the Star Wars films.
 But… what if we adjust for inflation?

 Adjusting for inflation, TWO Star Wars films break the top 10, and only ONE Marvel movie does.
-Star Wars: A New Hope (1977) sits at number 4 ($3 billion in 2019 dollars), Avengers: Endgame is number 6 ($2.5 billion and counting), and Star Wars: The Force Awakens rounds out the list at number 10. ($2.2 billion).
+Star Wars: A New Hope (1977) sits at number 4 ($3 billion in 2019 dollars), Avengers: Endgame is number 6 ($2.79 billion), and Star Wars: The Force Awakens rounds out the list at number 10. ($2.2 billion).

 So what does this mean for Star Wars: The Rise of Skywalker?
 Can it dethrone Avengers: Endgame?